-The entry-level version of it costs $329, which gets you 64GB of storage, and for those who want to be store lots of images and videos, you have to pay $479 to get the 256GB version which should be enough for most users.
+The entry-level version of it costs $329, which gets you 64GB of storage, and for those who want to store lots of images and videos, you have to pay $479 to get the 256GB version which should be enough for most users.

 These prices are for the Wi-Fi-only version – you can also add 4G connectivity, but you’ll need to add $130 more to the price of whichever size you go for.
-You can buy the iPad 9th generation directly from Apple or choose other mediums like Amazon, eBay for a cheaper deal.
+You can buy the iPad 9th generation directly from Apple or choose other mediums like Amazon, or eBay for a cheaper deal.

 |Dimensions||250.6 x 174.1 x 7.5 mm (9.87 x 6.85 x 0.30 in)|